UMSATS/Avionics_PC-Tools_V2/README.md

 ### Upload, Run and Debug GUI Software

-1. Go to Run -> Run '''avionics-pc-tools-gui''' or press the run play button and the software will launch and appear similar to:
+1. Go to Run -> Run ''avionics-pc-tools-gui'' or press the run play button and the software will launch and appear similar to:

 <img src="imgs/gui_display.png" width="500">